jellyfin/jellyfin.org/docs/general/administration/hardware-acceleration/intel-hwa-tutorial.md

 ### Transcode HEVC

 HEVC / H.265 remains the first choice for storing 4K 10-bit, HDR and Dolby Vision video.
-It has mature software encoder [x265 and documentation](https://x265.readthedocs.io/en/master/) support, as well as the widely implemented hardware codecs in most GPUs released after 2016.
+It has mature software encoding support thanks to [x265](https://x265.readthedocs.io/en/master/), as well as the widely implemented hardware encoding support in most GPUs released after 2016.

-No exception for Intel GPUs:
+Intel GPUs are no exception:

 - **Decoding & Encoding HEVC 8-bit** - Gen 9 Sky Lake (6th Gen Core) and newer